 The good press, reputation, and local boom lead to the opening of their flagship store in 2012, a popular location which quickly became a Cleveland staple appealing to both locals and tourists.
 Even though the growth was immediate CLE Clothing Co. never forgot its roots as it continued to carry over 40 local artisans, designers, and makers.

-If all of this isn’t reason enough to look into this locally focused Cleveland business add the fact that 98% of their products and Made in the U.S.A. while still being printed in Cleveland.
-As for the 2% of their products sourced in the U.S….
+If all of this isn’t reason enough to look into this locally focused Cleveland business add the fact that 98% of their products are Made in the U.S.A. while still being printed in Cleveland.
+As for the 2% of their products sourced outside the U.S….
 Those items are still provided by companies in Ohio.

 Because I started talking about the West Side Market I have to finish by talking about 78th Street Studios.
 This Northeast Ohio design meca features a whopping 170,000 square feet of art galleries, artist studios, performance spaces, and even recording studios.
 If that isn’t enough this creative haven also houses the region’s top internet rock station, oWOW Radio and the country’s 2nd largest rock n’ roll magazine, AltPress.